Home / Guides / Pressure Washing

 1. Watch the SESW Softwash YouTube channel's beginner playlist

-Southeast Softwash (Forever Self-Employed) covers equipment setup, chemical mixing, surface protection, and how to get your first job.
-Watch the full beginner series — about 20 videos.
+Southeast Softwash (Forever Self-Employed) covers equipment setup, chemical mixing, surface protection, and landing your first job.
+Watch the full beginner series.
+About 20 videos total.

 Time: 6-8 hours · Cost: $0